 • Wiretaps - Actual recordings of your telephone calls and text messages.

-• Testifying Co-Defendants - your former friends who agree to testify against you, in exchange for a reduced sentence.
+• Testifying Co-Defendant - Individuals charged in the same indictment, that testify against others in the indictment, in exchange for a potentially reduced sentence.

-• Cell Phone Downloads- If the Government gets a hold of your actual cell phone, they will ask the judge for a search warrant to extract all the data from your phone.
-The cell phone download is thousands of pages, and includes information from the apps that you use, actual text messages, pictures, and other information that you may believe was deleted.
+• Cellphone Download- A digital version of everything in your cellphone.
+If the government gets your physical cellphone, often times they will ask the judge for a search warrant to extract all of the data from your phone.
+Cellphone downloads are typically thousands of pages, and include the text messages, pictures, contacts, and app data that is in your phone.

-• Cell Phone Location Data- The location of the cell phone tower your phone pinged from, at a given point and time.
+• Cellphone Location Data- The location of the cell phone tower a cellphone pinged from, at a given point and time.
 The Government requests this information from your cell phone provider.

 All of these things are scary.
 When dealing with a federal drug charge, your attorney is your best asset.
 Click here to learn more about each stage of a federal drug charge

-Do you want more information, or need to schedule a consultation?
-Click below to contact our office.
-You will receive a response within 24 hours.
+Want more information, or need to schedule a consultation?
+Click below to email our office or give us a call at (469) 288-0888.